Skip to main content.

 Objective: Using Developer Tools

-For this objective, you will use tools in either Firefox or Chrome to modify example.css.
+For this objective, you will use tools in either Firefox or Chrome to modify practice.css.

 1. Open your css_practice.html in a new browser window.
 This step is important so that you don't lose your modified CSS while reading these directions.